 2. Poor employee onboarding

-If you have the right people hired, then perhaps you need to look at the first 90 days of their employment and how they are trained… or if they are trained at all!
+If you have the right people hired, then perhaps you need to look at the first 90 days of their employment and how they are oriented and trained… or if they are trained at all!
 Ask current employees about their experience becoming a part of your company by doing an employee engagement survey and include questions on onboarding.

 3. Poor management

 It’s possible that whoever is managing the new employees is culpable for them leaving.
 There could be a million reasons why they are a poor manager (lack of time, lack of desire, lack of training, or more severe issues).
 But if people are leaving because a manager is a problem, you need to know.
 This can also be uncovered by an employee survey or remedied with employee recognition ideas.

 4. Lack of career path